- Advertisement -

 When Should You Register Your Company’s Trademark?

-What happens to your brand if you don’t have a registered trademark?
+What happens to your brand if you don’t have a Trademark registration?
 A competitor could steal your mark, or start using a mark that is confusingly similar.
 Either action could weaken your brand and confuse your customers.
 People may not be able to tell which products and services are yours and which are a competitor’s.
 You simply can’t market a brand successfully without a strong trademark.

 But when is a good time to register your trademark?
 You don’t want to wait until you’re already doing business.
 You should register your trademark as soon as you have decided on a business name.
-You’ll need to brainstorm potential names and trademarks as a first step towards starting your business, so you can get trademark protection from day one, and so you don’t end up accidentally stealing someone else’s trademarks.
+Start by brainstorming names and trademarks before launching your business to secure trademark protection and avoid infringing on others’ trademarks.

 Protect Your Trademark from the Beginning